knivier/Popcorn/roadmap.md

 ## Next Steps
 - **Module Development**
-  - Create and integrate additional pop modules.
+  - Create and integrate additional pop modules using the console system
-  - Ensure that each module is well-documented and tested.
+  - Ensure that each module follows the cursor save/restore pattern
+  - All new pops should use shared utilities where appropriate
   - The ability to run C++ files to build the project in C++ but natively in C

+- **Console Enhancements**
+  - Add more color schemes and themes
+  - Implement double-buffering for flicker-free animations
+  - Add support for custom fonts or character sets

 - **Community Engagement**
-  - Encourage contributions from other developers.
+  - Encourage contributions from other developers
-  - Provide clear guidelines for contributing and reporting issues.
+  - Provide clear guidelines for contributing and reporting issues
+  - Maintain pop.md with updated examples for new developers

 - **Documentation**
-  - Improve and expand the documentation to cover more aspects of the project.
+  - Improve and expand the documentation to cover the console system
-  - Create tutorials and examples to help new developers get started with Popcorn.
+  - Create tutorials and examples to help new developers get started with Popcorn
+  - Document best practices for pop module development

 ## Long-term Goals
 - **Advanced Features**